zhang-liyi/llm-embeddings/README.md

 ```
 The first line in each block describes the model and parameter settings.
 Each other line describes results measured by one metric, with (mean, std).

-## Other Exchangeable Distributions and HMM

-Navigate to rest-of-dist.
-This section of ReadME is under development.